Y

 Separating layers

 Separated combat and investigation to reduce cognitive load.
-Retained key narrative beats — like investigating Lord Guan's Knife — so the story still drives player engagement without overwhelming them.
+We kept the key narrative beats, like investigating Lord Guan's Knife, so the story still drives player engagement without overwhelming them.

 Chapter 05